 Peter is a partner in the firm's EU, competition & regulatory group.
 He has broad experience of advising clients on competition law and merger control issues.

-He advises a wide range of energy and infrastructure, finance, technology, industrial and consumer clients.
+He advises a wide range of technology, financial services, energy and infrastsructure, industrial and consumer clients.
 He regularly provides advice on the competition law issues arising from mergers, acquisitions and structural joint ventures, and also has considerable experience dealing with non-structural joint ventures and cooperation agreements.
 His practice also covers behavioural competition law, including abuse of dominance, and he has been involved in assisting clients in cartel investigations, as well as advising them how to avoid cartel liability and ensure compliance with competition law.

-Peter has published the European Union law section in Global Legal Insights to: Merger Control 5th Edition, read the chapter here.
+Peter has also published the European Union law section in Global Legal Insights to: Merger Control 5th-7th Edition.

 - Recent Work